Nette Database

 The $dsn

-(Data Source Name) parameter follows the same format as PDO uses, e.g.,
+(Data Source Name) parameter is the same as used by PDO, e.g.,

 host=127.0.0.1;dbname=test